ali-mansi-dev82/PonezFrontV1/README.md

 ## Technology

--Ponez is a mern application
+- Ponez is a mern application
--Use of React for Frontend Technology
+- Use of React for Frontend Technology
--Use of Node and Express.js for Backend Technology -Use of Monogo for DataBase Technology
+- Use of Node and Express.js for Backend Technology
+- Use of Monogo for DataBase Technology

 ## Installation